SnaggingCobra/DevToolBox/README.md

 The HTTP Request Builder lets me choose a method, add parameters and headers, send a request, and inspect the response.
 It can also generate example code for JavaScript, cURL, and Python.

+### Code Beautifier

+The Code Beautifier formats JavaScript, JSON, HTML, and CSS so the code is easier to read and maintain.

+### HTML / CSS / JS Playground

+The HTML / CSS / JS Playground lets me write HTML, CSS, and JavaScript and run it in a live preview directly in the browser.

+### Color Palette Generator

+The Color Palette Generator creates random, monochromatic, complementary, analogous, and triadic color palettes.
+Palettes can be copied for use in a project.

+### Image Compressor

+The Image Compressor reduces image file sizes directly in the browser.
+It supports JPG, PNG, and WebP images, with adjustable quality and downloadable results.

+### Image Resizer

+The Image Resizer changes image dimensions with custom sizes, presets, aspect-ratio locking, and stretch, fit, or crop modes.
+It supports JPG, PNG, and WebP output.

+### AES Encryption

+The AES Encryption tool encrypts and decrypts text using a password directly in the browser.

+### AI Code Reviewer

+The AI Code Reviewer analyzes code for bugs, security issues, performance problems, readability, and overall quality.
+It supports several programming languages and review types.

 ### Quick Links